phac-nml/staramr/README.md

                         The name of the output file containing the resfinder results.
 Not be be used with '--output-dir'.
 [None]
   --output-pointfinder OUTPUT_POINTFINDER
                         The name of the output file containing the pointfinder results.
 Not be be used with '--output-dir'.
 [None]
+  --output-plasmidfinder OUTPUT_PLASMIDFINDER
+                        The name of the output file containing the plasmidfinder results.
+Not be be used with '--output-dir'.
+[None]
   --output-settings OUTPUT_SETTINGS
                         The name of the output file containing the settings.
 Not be be used with '--output-dir'.
 [None] --output-excel OUTPUT_EXCEL